lowRISC/opentitan/hw/ip/rom_ctrl/doc/_index.md

 ## What does the ROM check do?

-One of the possible physical attacks on a system like OpenTitan is to subvert the mask ROM.
+One of the possible physical attacks on a system like OpenTitan is to subvert the ROM.
-The regular structure of a mask ROM is useful because it makes metal fixes easy, but (for the same reasons) it makes the ROM quite an easy target for an attacker.
+The regular structure of a ROM is useful because it makes metal fixes easy, but (for the same reasons) it makes the ROM quite an easy target for an attacker.
-See \[SKO-05\][^SKO-05], section 2.1.1, for a description of mask ROMs and attacks on them.
+See \[SKO-05\][^SKO-05], section 2.1.1, for a description of ROMs and attacks on them.

 [^SKO-05]: **SKO-05**: Skorobogatov, [*Semi-Invasive Attacks - A New Approach to Hardware Security Analysis*](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-630.html), University of Cambridge Computer Laboratory Technical Report 630, 2005